-When you use Dataset Manager to import a dataset, we say that you own it.
+When you use the Platform to import a dataset, we say that you own it.
 At first, datasets which you own are visible only to you.

-To allow another user to reference your dataset, you can use Dataset Manager to create a permission.
+To allow another user to reference your dataset, you can use the Platform to create a permission.

 A permission does not grant access to your Bunker, and it doesn't allow access to individual records or to your original data.

 You always remain in control of permissions for datasets you own.
 If you give another user permission to reference your dataset, they can't extend that permission to anyone else.

 Each permission gives a single user the ability to reference a single dataset.
 If you want a user to be able to reference more than one dataset you own, create a permission for each one.

 InfoSum Platform refers to two types of permission: incoming and outgoing.
 You'll find these two different types of permission on two separate tabs in the Platform.